pebblecode/pebble-handbook/great-people/hiring-great-talent/developer/process/how-to-measure.md

 ### Interview questions/exercises:
 * Describe a time when you've had to work with a difficult person/client?
 * Tell me about a time when you've had to work with another team?
+* What would you improve about the way your current team works?
+Why hasnt this happened?

 ### Things to watch out for:
 * People who prefer silos.